Skip to main content

 The Tree

-Beech has been called the mother of the forest, since without it in mixed broad leaved forests other hardwood timber trees would have greater difficulties for survival.
+Beech has been called the mother of the forest, since without it in mixed broad leaved forests, other hardwood timber trees would have greater difficulties for survival.
 The rain drip from beech destroys many soil-exhausting weeds, its shades prevent over-evaporation of moisture from the soil and its heavy crop of leaves provides humus to the soil.
-In close forest, it can reach a height of 45m with a clear bole of 15m but on average this is usually about 9m with a diameter averaging 1.2m occasionally more.
+In closed forests, it can reach a height of 45m with a clear bole of 15m, but on average this is usually about 9m with a diameter averaging 1.2m occasionally more.

 The Timber